Southeast Lachlan Ground Gravity Survey

 The ground gravity survey has been planned to complement the 2018 seismic reflection survey.

-The gravity survey follows the route taken by the seismic survey.
-Some additional gravity survey routes have been planned to investigate geological features not able to be traversed by the seismic survey.
+The gravity survey follows the route taken by the 2018 seismic survey.
+Some additional gravity survey routes were planned to investigate geological features not able to be traversed by the seismic survey.

 The aim of the research project is to investigate the geological architecture across southeast Australia from the surface to approximately 60 kilometres below the Earth’s surface by mapping a complete geological cross section of the Earth’s crust.